-You can download “Green Green Rains” here: www.cdbaby.com/cd/aliciabaylaurel3.
-The lyrics are on the same page, as part of the extended liner notes that I wrote to accompany the recording.
+You can hear “Green Green Rains” here, on the video I made for the 50th anniversary edition of Living on the Earth.
 I’m playing it in a Double Drop D tuning (DADGBD) on a steel string guitar, and the bass drone is a bowed upright bass played by Dwight Killian.
 We are joined by Mark Hewins on a guitar synthesizer set up to sound like a banjo.

-You can buy “More Songs from Living on the Earth” as a download or as a physical CD from CD Baby.
-There are also some for sale on eBay, but CD Baby, which I supply directly, is less expensive.
+You can buy “More Songs from Living on the Earth” as a download or as a physical CD from the online store connected to this website.

 All blessings, peace and love,

 I went ahead and purchased “More Songs from Living on the Earth” and have enjoyed the CD very much.
 I have to say that “Green, Green Rain” is my favorite.
 It was interesting to hear it again after all those years.